Posted October 19, 2016

 According to a statement posted on Vera Bradley’s website, law enforcement approached the company last month and informed them of a potential intrusion.

-After investigating the tip with the help of a cyber-security firm, the two concluded that a hacker (or a group) had gained access to Vera Bradley’s payment processing system and installed PoS Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..”
+After investigating the tip with the help of a cyber-security firm, the two concluded that a hacker (or a group) had gained access to Vera Bradley’s payment processing system and installed PoS Malware: Software that is intended to damage or disable computers and computer systems..”

 You May Also Be Interested In…